Kirk3gaard/AccessingGenbank/README.md

 - A function for downloading genbank files "fetch\_genbank\_function.py"
 - A function for parsing genbank files "parse\_genbank\_function.py"
-- an example file with genbank IDs "ACCESIOND_IDs.txt" An running the script with these files in the working directory should result in the
+- an example file with genbank IDs "ACCESIOND_IDs.txt"

+And running the script with these files in the working directory should result in the:
 - an example of the output file "source_list.txt"
 - a number of genbank files